AkshatJha0411/AkshatJha0411/README.md

 ### Hi there 👋
+I'm a first year student at IIT Mandi

 <!--
 **AkshatJha0411/AkshatJha0411** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.